veloxity343/inception/README.md

 ## Conclusion

-The Inception project provides a comprehensive introduction to containerization, Docker, and infrastructure management.
+The Inception project provides a comprehensive introduction to containerisation, Docker, and infrastructure management.
 Through building and managing a multi-service application stack, you gain hands-on experience with:

-- **Container Technology**: Understanding the fundamentals of containerization
+- **Container Technology**: Understanding the fundamentals of containerisation
 - **Docker Mastery**: Building images, managing containers, and orchestrating services
 - **Infrastructure as Code**: Using Docker Compose and Makefiles for automation
 - **Security Best Practices**: Implementing secure container configurations
-- **Performance Optimization**: Tuning services for production workloads
+- **Performance Optimisation**: Tuning services for production workloads
 - **Operational Excellence**: Monitoring, logging, and maintenance procedures

 ### Key Takeaways